Can plant-based medicine be personalised?

-The number one guideline that is widely agreed upon with medical cannabis is “start low, go slow” – in medical jargon, this is called titration.
-Particularly in relation to THC containing medicines, adverse effects can be experienced if patients are placed on too high a dose, too early in their treatment plan.
+The number one guideline followed by doctors that is widely agreed upon with plant-based medicine is “start low, go slow” – in medical jargon, this is called titration.
+Particularly in relation to medicines containing the psychoactive compound, adverse effects can be experienced if patients are placed on too high a dose, too early in their treatment plan.

 While adverse effects from the the non-psychoactive medications may present as relatively mild – drowsiness, dry mouth, increased appetite, nausea – it is still important to avoid the occurrence of these through proper titration.
 And of course, there is always the risk of unwanted side-effects if taken in conjunction with other medications.

 Doctors need to find the appropriate plant-based medicine dose

 There are a number of online blackmarket sellers of plant-based medicine, but this is a buy-at-your-own-risk scenario, as you can’t guarantee the pharmaceutical purity or consistency of dosage.
 It is advised to be prescribed and monitored by a healthcare professional, particularly if you have a serious or complex condition.